Fitzpatrick Center (FCIEMAS)

 Information about poster set-up will be provided at a later date.

 The cost of the workshop is $30 per person and includes a breakfast, lunch, and an afternoon break.
 The cost of parking is included.
-Registration deadline is May 5, 2025.
+Registration will open in mid-March, and the registration deadline is May 7, 2025.
 Onsite registration is not available.

 Bryan Center Parking Garage (enter off Science Dr.) is a 5 minute walk to Fitzpatrick Center, Schiciano Auditorium | 101 Science Dr., Durham, NC 27708